AnnaRobinson/new_relic_insights/doc/inserting.md

 * __severity__: An integer representing the severity of this message (e.g. an alert vs. a notice vs. a warning vs. an emergency, see below for details).
-* __fullMessage__: The fully processed message that you would normally see when analyzing watchdog messages and other notices/ errors.
+* __fullMessage__: The fully processed message that you would normally see when analyzing watchdog messages and other notices/errors.
 * __message__: The raw, unprocessed message as it was passed to watchdog in code.
 This may include replacement tokens.